Introduction: Why Benefits Matter More Than Salary in India’s Talent Market

 India’s tech talent market in 2026 is fiercely competitive.
-With attrition rates hovering around 15-20% in the IT sector and top engineers fielding multiple offers simultaneously, salary alone no longer differentiates employers.
+With attrition rates hovering around 15-20% in the IT sector and top engineers fielding multiple offers simultaneously, basic salary alone no longer differentiates employers.
 Employee benefits India packages have become the decisive factor in hiring and retention.

 For foreign employers building teams in India, understanding what “market-standard” means locally is critical.
 Offering a US-style benefits package misses the mark.
 This guide covers everything from statutory minimums to the premium benefits that top companies use to attract India’s best talent.
+Many foreign employers deliver these benefits through an Employer of Record.

 Before designing your India benefits package, understand the baseline.
 Indian law mandates several benefits that are non-negotiable.
 Everything beyond this is your competitive advantage.